sio/gitlab-runners-fleet/NOTES.md

 ## GitLab

-- GitLab API has matured significantly since the first iteration of this project.
+- GitLab API has matured significantly since [previous iteration][v02] of this project.
 Now all runner operations are exposed via GraphQL API and there is no more need for the REST API.
 I'm glad these changes happened because I find GraphQL API to be a lot more convenient.